American Birkebeiner

-The American Birkebeiner (or Birkie) is the largest cross-country skiing race in North America.
+The American Birkebeiner, or Birkie, is the largest cross-country skiing race in North America.
 It debuted in 1973 and is a founding member of the Worldloppet federation of cross-country ski marathons.
-The two premier events are the 50 km skate and the 55 km classic races from Cable to Hayward, Wisconsin.
-Each year more than 10,000 skiers participate in the Birkie, 29 km Kortelopet, and 15 km Prince Haakon events.
+The Birkie's two premier events are the 50 km skate and the 55 km classic races between the towns of Cable and Hayward in the U.S. state of Wisconsin.
+Each year more than 10,000 skiers participate in the Birkie, including the full-distances races, a 29 km Kortelopet race, and a 15 km Prince Haakon race.

-Origin
+History

-The race, which is held annually in February, was started in 1973 by Tony Wise.
-Wise, who started the Telemark Ski Area in Cable, Wisconsin in 1947, helped to popularize modern-day cross-country skiing when he built trails at Telemark in 1972.
-In February 1973, Wise drew on his Norwegian heritage in starting a race named after a famous event in Norway.

-The Birkie was named after the Norwegian Birkebeinerrennet, which commemorates an important historical event.
+The American Birkebeiner, known colloquially as the Birkie, is held annually in February.
+The event was founded in 1973 by Tony Wise.
+Wise, who started the Telemark Ski Area in Cable, Wisconsin, in 1947, helped to popularize modern-day cross-country skiing when he built trails at Telemark in 1972.
+In February 1973, Wise drew on his Norwegian heritage in starting a race named after a famous event in Norway.The Birkie was named after the Birkebeinerrennet race in Norway, which commemorates an important historical event.
 In 1206 a group of Birkebeiner party soldiers, who fought for Sverre Sigurdsson and his descendants in the Norwegian civil war, smuggled the illegitimate son of Norway's King Håkon Sverresson from Lillehammer to safety in Trondheim.
-In the Norwegian Birkie, classical ski participants still carry 3.5 kg packs symbolizing the weight of the young child-prince, Haakon.
+In the Norwegian Birkie, classic ski participants still carry 3.5 kg packs symbolizing the weight of the young child-prince, Haakon.